 In recent years, the demand for silver bullion coins has expanded considerably.
 The economic uncertainties experienced during the second half of 2008 led to a dramatic increase in demand for physical precious metals.
 The United States Mint experienced difficulty meeting the sudden higher level of demand for bullion coins.

 On several occasions, the Mint has been forced to suspend bullion coin sales when available inventories were exhausted.
 The Mint has also often resorted to imposing an allocation program, which rationed available supplies amongst authorized purchasers.
 Despite the suspensions and rationing, annual silver bullion coin sales achieved successive all time highs from 2008 to 2011.
-Annual sales records were also achieved in 2013 and 2014.
+Annual sales records were also achieved in 2013, 2014, and 2015 when sales reached 47,000,000.

 The high demand for bullion coins has also had implications for collectors.
 The highly popular collectible proof and uncirculated versions of the Silver Eagle were canceled for 2009, as the Mint diverted all supplies of incoming silver blanks to the production of bullion coins.
 Following the passage of special legislation, collector versions resumed their typical availability.